Equinor consists of eight business areas, staffs and support divisions.

-DPI is responsible for our international development and production, and is engaged in production in 11 countries: Algeria, Angola, Azerbaijan, Brazil, Canada, Libya, Nigeria, Russia, the UK, the US and Venezuela.
-DPI produced 31% of Equinor’s total equity production of oil and gas in 2014.
+DPI is responsible for our international development and production, and is engaged in production in 10 countries: Algeria, Angola, Azerbaijan, Canada, Libya, Nigeria, Russia, the UK, the US and Venezuela.
+International oil and gas production represented approximately one third of Equinor’s equity production.

-As of 31 December 2014, Equinor has exploration licences in North America (Alaska, Canada and the Gulf of Mexico), South America and sub-Saharan Africa (Angola, Brazil, Colombia, Suriname, and Tanzania), the Middle East and North Africa (Azerbaijan, Algeria and Libya), Europe and Asia (the Faroe Islands, Greenland, Indonesia, Russia and the UK) as well as Oceania (Australia and New Zealand).
+Equinor has exploration licences in North America (Alaska, Canada and the Gulf of Mexico), South America and sub-Saharan Africa (Angola, Argentina, Brazil, Colombia, Suriname, Turkey and Tanzania), the Middle East and North Africa (Azerbaijan, Algeria and Libya), Europe and Asia (the Faroe Islands, Greenland, Indonesia, Russia and the UK) as well as Oceania (Australia and New Zealand).

 Equinor also has representative offices in Kazakhstan, Mexico and United Arab Emirates.

-DPI is headed by Executive Vice President Lars Christian Bacher.
+DPI is headed by Executive Vice President Torgrim Reitan.

-DPUSA is headed by Executive Vice President Torgrim Reitan.
+DPB is headed by Executive Vice President Anders Opedal, in an acting capacity.